apache/airflow/docs/apache-airflow-providers-microsoft-azure/connections/azure.rst

 Default Connection IDs
 ----------------------

-Some hooks and operators related to Microsoft Azure use ``azure_default`` by default.
+All hooks and operators related to Microsoft Azure Container Instances use ``azure_default`` by default.

 Configuring the Connection
 --------------------------